 The front foot pushes down in the first step so that the foot flies up flat.
 Gradually, the big toe pushes inwards with the tip as a reaction, so that the pressure becomes increasingly greater and also affects the other toes.
 This is how the claw-like shape of the toes often develops.

 Particularly effective for hallux valgus, the dynamic splint of Hallufix.

 Incorrect footwear and hallux valgus

-However, the deformity is also exacerbated by wearing shoes that are too narrow and tight.
+However, the malposition is also aggravated by wearing shoes that are too narrow and tight.
 They force the big toe into an unnatural, strongly angled position.
-The foot muscles lose additional strength, which reinforces the toe malposition.
-Hallux valgus also has many accompanying symptoms: splayfoot, hammertoes, muscle weakness or arthrosis.
-As a result, the mobility of the foot is usually severely restricted.
-In the meantime, men and young people are also increasingly suffering from a bunion.
-A hallux valgus itself is not actually painful.
-We all have it, but the real pain trigger is the pressure on the adjacent nerves.
-These nerve endings are bare and, over the years, are constantly strained by the pressure.
-In the course of the developing hallux, the situation can then worsen and even become inflamed.
-In many cases, orthopaedic means can help, e.g. the Hallufix Hallux valgus splint.
+The foot muscles additionally lose strength, which reinforces the toe malposition.
+Hallux valgus also has many accompanying symptoms: splayfoot, hammertoes, muscular weakness or osteoarthritis.
+Thus, as a rule, the mobility of the foot is severely restricted.
+Meanwhile, men and young people are also increasingly suffering from a bunion.
+A hallux valgus itself is actually not painful.
+We all have it but the real pain trigger is the pressure on the adjacent nerves.
+These nerve endings are bare and over the years are steadily further stressed by the pressure.
+In the course of the developing hallux, the situation can then also worsen or even become inflamed.
+In many cases, orthopedic means can be used to help, e.g. the Hallufix Hallux valgus splint.

 The patented Hallufix® Hallux valgus joint splint is an effective therapeutic orthosis for daily use.